ENABLING BATTERY TECHNOLOGIES

 & DEVELOPING SKILLS

-The unique facility provides the missing link between battery technology, which has proved promising at laboratory or prototype scale, and successful mass production.
-Based in Coventry, the publicly-funded battery product development facility welcomes manufacturers, entrepreneurs, researchers and educators, and can be accessed by any organisation with existing or new battery technology.
+Based in Coventry, our publicly-funded battery product development facility welcomes manufacturers, entrepreneurs, researchers and educators, and can be accessed by any organisation with existing or new battery technology.

 UKBIC is a key part of the Faraday Battery Challenge (FBC), a Government programme to fast track the development of cost-effective, high-performance, durable, safe, low-weight and recyclable batteries.